Filipino Chicken Adobo (Easy & Authentic)

 Filipino chicken adobo is one of those dishes that surprises you the first time you try it.
-When I lived in Singapore over 20 years ago, our Filipino helper made this dish for us one evening—and I was hooked.
+When I lived in Singapore over 20 years ago, our Filipino helper introduced this national dish of the Philippines for us one evening—and I was hooked.

 I had never imagined that something made with just soy sauce, vinegar, garlic, and peppercorns could be that good.
 The vinegar didn’t make it sour—it just added depth and balance.
 She showed me how to make it, and I’ve been cooking adobo ever since.